 "Almighty, eternal God, Thou art the way and the truth; because I have not been shown to be in error, I will with Thy help on this day testify to the truth and seal it with my blood." ~ Michael Sattler

-(spoken from the ladder, moments before being thrust into the fire, after being in the fire, he lifted his hand with the sign of a "V" as a sign to the others, he was okay)
+(Spoken from the ladder, just before being thrust into the fire.
+Once in the fire, he lifted his hand with the sign of a "V" as a sign to others that he was okay.)

 INFLUENCE OF MICHAEL SATTLER